 An even better example is the minor brouhaha on a similar theme a year ago when a survey showed that one fifth of the population agreed with the statement “humankind can be divided into races”.
 Media outlets reporting the news pointed out that biologists have dispensed with race as a biological category, making sure the scandalous implications were clear.
 But the statement is actually extremely ambiguous, and the correct answer depends entirely on how it’s interpreted.

 People very obviously do look different depending on where in the world their ancestors came from, and the features that vary are correlated, forming clusters.
 To make an analogy: the spectrum of visible light is continuous, but we still divide it into colors we give different names.
-Logically speaking you ought to be able to divide humans into races the same way even though you’d have to draw arbitrary boundaries, just like with colors.
+Logically speaking you ought to be able to divide humans into races the same way even though you’d have to draw somewhat arbitrary boundaries, just like with colors.
 Seems like the answer could be “yes”.
-On the other hand, people’s features vary gradually, and much like the light spectrum form a (multidimensional) continuum.
+On the other hand, people’s features vary gradually, and much like the color spectrum form a (multidimensional) continuum.
 So if you mean “humans come in neatly separate ethnic categories” then the answer is “no”.
 I honestly wouldn’t know how to answer that question if I got it.
 Or rather, I would know because I know the question is really about attitudes and people are expected to (and do) interpret it the way that implies the answer they want.

 An encounter with an ambiguous yet controversial-sounding claim starts with an instinctive emotional reaction.
 We infer the intentions or agenda behind the claim, interpret it in the way most compatible with our own attitude, and then immediately forget the second step ever happened and confuse the intended meaning with our own interpretation.
 This is a complicated way of saying that if you feel a statement is part of a rival political narrative you’ll unconsciously interpret it to mean something false or unreasonable, and then think you disagree with people politically because they say false and unreasonable things.